georgexyz19/inkscapetutorial.org/content/posts/extension1_get_started.md

 find . -name '*.py' -exec wc -l '{}' +    #43,979
 ```

-The system extensions have lots of code, and it is probably not possible for
+The system extensions have lots of code, and it's almost impossible for
 one person to read and understand all of them.
 This extension tutorial series
 will try to explain a small subset of those files.

 If you want to take part in developing or improving those system extensions,
-this gitlab source code repository is the place to check out.
+this gitlab source code repository is the place to get started.

 [https://gitlab.com/inkscape/extensions/](https://gitlab.com/inkscape/extensions/)

 ## Inkscape Version and Extension

 Inkscape versions 0.91 and 0.92 already come with many extensions.
-But they are
+However they are
 mostly written in Python 2.
-I started using Inkscape regularly with version 0.92 and
-wrote a few extensions in Python 2.

-Even though Python 3.4 was released back in 2014 and many people were writting
+Even though Python 3.4 was released back in 2014 and
+many people were writting
 in Python 3, Inkscape extensions were still in Python 2 for many years.
 The
-reason is that most system extensions were created by various people over time
+reason is that most system extensions were created by various developers over time
-and it requires some work to convert them to Python 3.
+and it requires some serious work to convert them to Python 3.
 Note Python
 3 is not compatible with Python 2.

 Finally with the Inkscape 1.0 release, the extensions are upgraded to Python 3.
 The Inscape 1.1 extensions require Python 3.6 and above.
 If you somehow get an
-old Inkscape extension which does not run in version 1.1, try to load it
+old Inkscape extension which does not work in version 1.1, try to load it
 with Inkscape 0.92.5 and it may work well.

 ## Objectives